-The term "proprietary confidential business information" means information, regardless of form or characteristics, which is owned or controlled by the person or company, is intended to be and is treated by the person or company as private in that the disclosure of the information would cause harm to the ratepayers or the person's or company's business operations, and has not been disclosed unless disclosed pursuant to a statutory provision, an order of a court or administrative body, or private agreement that provides that the information will not be released to the public.
+term "proprietary confidential business The information" means information, regardless of form or characteristics, which is owned or controlled by the person or company, is intended to be and is treated by the person or company as private in that the disclosure of the information would cause harm to the ratepayers or the person's or company's business operations, and has not been disclosed unless disclosed pursuant to a statutory provision, an order of a court or administrative body, or that provides the private agreement that information will not be released to the public.

 Based on the definition of proprietary confidential business information in Section 364.183(3), Florida Statutes, it appears that the material described herein is proprietary business information in accordance with Section 364.183, Florida Statutes, and Rule 25-22.006, Florida Administrative Code.
 Disclosure of this information would give its competitors an artificial competitive advantage, allowing them to successfully compete against Sprint without the usual market trial and error.
 As such, Sprint's Requests for Confidential Classification of Document Nos.
-01152-03 and 01153-03 are hereby granted.
+07154-03; 07621-03; 09287-03 and 09291-03 are hereby granted.